Recruitment and New Starters

 10. The Importance of References

-Its important to take out reference checks for new employees.
+It's important to take out reference checks for new employees.
 This may include writing to previous employers, or may go wide, depending on the job role, to verify qualifications, criminal records (in some industries) credit checks or even social media.

 Read More